-Agile has its interpretation of done.
-Often this is from an agile or purist viewpoint.
-Alternatively, we the company’s version of doing.
+Agile has an interpretation of done.
+Often, this is from an agile or purist viewpoint.
+Alternatively, we have the company’s version of done.
 Rarely do the two match up.
-Take a minute to understand what is envisioned for an end state.
+Take a minute to understand what’s envisioned as an end state.

 Third, don’t scale while moving.
-If you have five people great, build an agile methodology around those 5 or 10 resources.
+If you have five people, great.
+Build an agile methodology around those five or 10 resources.
 If you have a team of 100 or plan to grow the team from 10 to 100, 200, or 500, think about scale today.
-Define a roadmap of what scale looks like for your organization and build that vision before you start to develop and bring teams onboard.
+Define a roadmap of what scale looks like for your organization, and build that vision before you start to develop and bring teams on board.

 The goal of agile methodologies is to produce consistent results, whether we’re talking about Scrum or SAFe.